Niharika2608/Niharika2608/README.md

 Frontend Designer and Community Manager
 ----------------------------------

-As a beginner, I have a great hands on Python ,C and C++ .
+As a beginner, I have a great hands on Python,C and C++ .
 I also have good understanding of MySQL database.
 I can also create good front-end using HTML, CSS, JS and I generally prefer Django to write backend.
 I am also skilled in Figma, Canva and Photoshop.

 * 🌍  I'm based in Indore, India
 * ✉️  You can contact me at [niharikagupta1094@gmail.com](mailto:niharikagupta1094@gmail.com)